Protocol on Witness Statements

 12. If a witness in receipt of a Rule 9 Request requires assistance from the Inquiry in drafting a statement, the witness should contact the Inquiry as soon as possible and, in any event, within 14 days of receipt.

-13. When responding to a Rule 9 Request, a witness should aim to include within the written statement evidence relating to all matters or issues described in the request.
+13. When responding to a Rule 9 Request, a witness should aim to include within their statement evidence relating to all matters or issues described in the request.
 The witness may refer in the statement to documents which are relevant to the Inquiry’s Term of Reference.
 Any such reference(s) should comply with the requirements of paragraph 8 of the Annex to this Protocol.

-14. The witness statement must be: (a) written in the witness’ own words; (b) approved by the witness as being complete and accurate; and (c) supported by a statement of truth as required by paragraph 7 of the Annex to this Protocol.
+14. The witness statement must be: (a) written in the witness’s own words; (b) approved by the witness as being complete and accurate; and (c) supported by a statement of truth as required by paragraph 7 of the Annex to this Protocol.

 15. Unless otherwise specified in the Rule 9 Request, a witness should provide an unsigned statement in draft to the Solicitor by email, which the Inquiry will consider with a view to deciding whether: